Soean/wpstarter/docs/03-WordPress-Integration.md

 When WordPress is installed using a core package like the [one](https://packagist.org/packages/johnpbloch/wordpress) from [John P. Bloch](https://johnpbloch.com/), the package comes with default themes (Twenty*) and plugins ("Akismet", "Hello Dolly").

-Those are often not used at all, all the more so in WP Starter installations where they are not recognized by WordPress, because the content folder is customized to be a separate folder outside the core Wordpress folder.
+Those are often not used at all, all the more so in WP Starter installations where they are not recognized by WordPress, because the content folder is customized to be a separate folder outside the core WordPress folder.

 WP Starter provides an option to register default themes shipped with core packages, so that they can be recognized, but more often than not default themes and plugins are just unnecessary.